-I think I should buy double-sided tape by the case, I use it so much.
+I think I should buy double-sided tape by the case; I use it so much.
 That’s because I keep notebooks.
 Most importantly, I keep what I call “inspiration notebooks.”

 I love the serendipity and ideas that come from these neatly pasted pages living in happy anarchy.
 Because that chance juxtaposition fuels my imagination and that, in turn, fuels my creativity.
 I never know what will catch my eye today.

 I go to my notebooks when I need an idea or when my creative well runs dry.
 I put the notebook on my lap with a pad of PostIt flags nearby.
 When I see something that looks as if it might work or if it just looks interesting, I flag it.
-When I’m done, I fell refreshed and I have more ideas than I could ever stitch.
+When I’m done, I feel refreshed, and I have more ideas than I could ever stitch.

-So buy yourself a notebook, cut out pictures of what you like, get some double-sided tape and start pasting without a plan.
+So buy yourself a notebook, cut out pictures of what you like, get some double-sided tape, and start pasting without a plan.
 Maybe the quilt next to the oddly painted house will be just what you need to create your next needlepoint masterpiece.